10up/actions-wordpress/README.md

 ### [Publishing generated hook documentation to GitHub Pages](hookdocs-workflow.md)

 If you follow the [JSDoc](https://jsdoc.app/) standard for your custom WordPress actions and filters, you can use this workflow to generate documentation for your theme/plugin and publish them to GitHub Pages.
 For an example of the output, see the [Distributor hook docs](https://10up.github.io/distributor/).
+The [linting workflow](https://github.com/10up/maps-block-apple/blob/develop/.github/workflows/linting.yml) of Block for Apple Maps is a good example how to use this action in practice.

 ## Planned